 - Stroke: Cracking your back, and spinal manipulation carry a small risk of stroke.
 Spinal manipulation that focuses on the neck may cause potentially dangerous tears in the neck arteries.
 Doctors refer to this as cervical artery dissection, a common cause of stroke.

 - Perpetual instability: Cracking the back may cause ligaments to stretch permanently.
 This is known as perpetual instability.
 A person with perpetual instability is

 - Pinched nerve: If a person cracks their back too quickly or uses excess force, they may end up with a pinched nerve.
 This can be painful and may require attention from a medical professional.

 Due to these risks, a person may wish to see a medical professional who can help crack their back.
-The National Center for Complementary and Integrative Health Care suggest that when a person consults a specialist, they should be:
+The

 - checking their education and licensure

 - advising of any medical conditions, any use of prescription or over-the-counter medication, and dietary supplements.

 - asking about their experience and if they specialize in certain conditions

 - inquiring about the number of sessions they need, as well as insurance coverage